 But since that time, many new developments have been made in antidepressants.

 Treatment for depression typically involves a combination of therapy and medication.
-However, studies show that about one-third of people with depression don’t respond to current medications.
+But studies show that about one-third of people with depression don’t respond to current medications.

 New antidepressants may help fill that gap.
 The latest antidepressants use new mechanisms to pick up where older antidepressants left off.